 I welcome respectful questions you may have about this aspect of my life, but please do not ask me about the intimate details of my sex life unless we have a well-established rapport with one another.

-Also, I have decided that I will one day live on a house-boat in Sausalito. :p For now though, my daughter, my dog, my cat, and I, call the University area of Charlotte, NC our home.
+Also, I have decided that I will one day live on a house-boat in Sausalito, or in a tiny house somewhere in Ireland.
+For now though, my daughter, the animals, and I call the West Plaza area of Mooresville, NC our home.

 When I go out (which admittedly isn't that often), I tend to spend much of my time in NoDa.
-Every once in awhile you might catch me in Uptown, but I'm definitely a big NoDa girl.
+I've become more of a homebody though in the last couple of years.

 ~ I'm also good with tools, crafty type things, and most anything else hands on.